 The software package on the base station is forked from https://github.com/p-v-o-s/rssi-map.
-On the computer of the base station, you should install python with scientific libraries (an easy way to do this is to download Anaconda) and the folium library for map visualization.
+On the computer of the base station, you should install python with scientific libraries for data analysis (an easy way to do this is to download Anaconda) and the folium library for map visualization.